This article will help you read and understand your pathology report for invasive melanoma of the skin.

 If the DNA becomes damaged or if it cannot be read accurately, the cell will be unable to produce the proteins it requires to function normally.
 An area of damaged DNA is called a mutation and mutations are one of the most common causes of cancer in humans.

-Your tumor will be automatically tested for mutations if any of the following conditions are met:
+Your tissue will be automatically tested for mutations if any of the following conditions are met:

 In many hospitals, pathologists perform molecular tests to look for mutations in the following genes: